KevinA-cpu/-IntrotoAI-Lab1---Search/README.md

 - --goal 318 :set the goal position

-Constant.py contains the color for the components of the graphs, Space.py is the code for the graphs and nodes
+Constant.py contains the color for the components of the graphs, Space.py contains the code for the graphs and nodes

 This source code is only for referencing purpose, the publisher did not write everything, only the implementation of the searching algorithms.